Summary

 In July 2022, we have published an article on Seeking Alpha, titled: "American Eagle Outfitters: We Expect Short-Term Underperformance".
-In that article, we have looked, how American Eagle Outfitters' (NYSE:AEO) stock has performed during periods of low consumer confidence and what headwinds the firm is likely to face in the current macroeconomic environment.
+In that article, we have looked, how American Eagle Outfitters' (NYSE:NYSE:AEO) stock has performed during periods of low consumer confidence and what headwinds the firm is likely to face in the current macroeconomic environment.
 We rated the stock as a "hold", due to its attractive valuation, more than 6% dividend yield and its consistent share buyback program.

 Today, after the recent disappointing quarterly earnings results we revisit AEO, and evaluate the pros and cons of downgrading the stock.
 We will look at factors additional to what we have studied in our previous article.